-Co-requisite: EMS 100 or proof of Healthcare Provider level CPR certification
+Prerequisite: EMS 100 or proof of Healthcare Provider level CPR certification and sucessful completion of all devemopmental coursework or equivalent placement scores.

 This course fulfills the seventy-five (75) hour Omnibus Budget Reconciliation Act (OBRA) requirements for training of long-term care nursing assistants in preparation for certification through competency evaluation.
 Emphasis is placed on the development of the knowledge, attitudes, and skills required for the long-term nursing assistant.
 Upon completion of this course, the student should demonstrate satisfactory performance on written examinations and clinical skills.
 Course graduates are awarded a certification of completion and are eligible to take the certification examination to become a Certified Nursing Assistant (CNA).